MrIridescent/Mriridescent/README.md

 <!-- ABOUT ME -->
 ## About Me

-I'm a tech lover, researcher/developer of solutions and programmer, Started coding since 2005.
-I love to learn the new & try it out. :smile:
+I'm a tech lover, researcher/developer of solutions, and programmer.
+I started coding in 2004.
+I love to learn new stuff & try them out. :smile:

-Basically I'm a full stack web developer.
-Besides, I'm a Linux enthusiast started from Backtrack 5 - Kali Linux till date and I also love working with various Python Libraries and Javascript Libraries.
+I'm a full-stack web developer.
+Besides, I'm a Linux enthusiast who started from Backtrack 5 - Kali Linux and love working with various Python Libraries and Javascript Libraries.

-I'm seriously learning app development, kotlin, swift, react , react-native etc.
+I'm seriously learning app development, kotlin, swift, react, react-native, etc.

-My dream is to build a Solid career in IT sector.
+My dream is to build a solid Professional career in the IT sector.

 ### Skills